MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 The modern document library supports copying and moving files across document libraries.
 Previously, the **copy** and **move** operations were only scoped within same document library in the modern document library UX.
 In the new experience, when a user picks a file or multiple files and triggers a **copy** or **move** operation, the user will have the option to pick a destination outside the current document library.
 - **Copy** will allow users to pick a destination location in different subsites, in different site collections, and in different web applications.
 - **Move** will allow users to pick a destination location in different document libraries in the same site.
-Rather than just copying or moving the file, the metadata of the file will be preserved as long as the same term store is used in both the source and destination locations.
+If the same term store is used in both the source and destination locations, the metadata of the file will be maintained rather than being copied or moved.

 <a name="server"> </a>
 ### Column formatting enhancement

 SharePoint Server Subscription Edition 22H2 enhances the column formatting capabilities of the modern UX by adding suppport for excel-style expressions and also supports Abstract Syntax Tree (AST) expressions.

 <a name="core"> </a>
 ### Button webpart